Mk9207/electrical-nature-of-gravity/02gravity_definitions/supplementary/supplementary_definitions_1.md

-🔹 Supplementary Definitions: Group 1
+# 🔹 Supplementary Definitions: Group 1

 ---

-🔹 Definition 23: Magnetic Flux
+## 🔹 Definition 23: Magnetic Flux

+**Brief Definition:**
-Brief Definition: The amount of magnetic field penetrating a surface.
-Unit: weber (Wb).
+The total amount of magnetic field passing through a surface.

-Relevance: Magnetic flux variations can act as triggers in changes to the electric structure of space (i.e., gravitational responses), making it an essential concept for analyzing the electric-gravitational modulation link.
+**Unit:** Weber (Wb)

+**Relevance to This Theory:**
+Variations in magnetic flux induce changes in electric field distributions (per Faraday’s Law), which can trigger **spatial electric field reorganization**.
+In this model, that reorganization leads to **local gravitational modulation**, making magnetic flux a **practical coupling mechanism** between electromagnetism and gravity.

 ---

-🔹 Definition 24: Capacitance
+## 🔹 Definition 24: Capacitance

-Brief Definition: The ability to store electric charge.
-A fundamental property of capacitors; unit: farad (F).

-Relevance: The “potential difference structure” stored between space and matter relates to mass behavior and spatial polarization persistence, thus indirectly contributing to gravitational theory.
+**Brief Definition:**
+The capacity to store electric charge across two separated conductors or materials.
+**Unit:** Farad (F)

+**Relevance to This Theory:**
+Capacitance represents the potential difference structure between matter and surrounding space.
+This structure determines the **persistence of spatial polarization**, which is central to **mass stability and gravitational behavior** in the electric gravity model.

 ---

-🔹 Definition 25: Conductor
+## 🔹 Definition 25: Conductor

+**Brief Definition:**
-Brief Definition: A material with free electrons that easily conducts electricity, e.g., metals.
+A material that allows the free flow of electrons, typically metals.

-Relevance: High electron density enhances spatial polarization, which contributes to the “strength” of gravitational phenomena.
-Serves as a prominent electric property for theory verification.
+**Relevance to This Theory:**
+Conductors with high free-electron density generate **stronger spatial electric field gradients**, which are reinterpreted as **gravitational strength** in this theory.
+Conductors are also preferred in experimental designs aiming to **verify electric-based gravitational manipulation**.

 ---

-🔹 Definition 26: Interface
+## 🔹 Definition 26: Interface

+**Brief Definition:**
-Brief Definition: The boundary region where different materials or spaces meet.
+The boundary between two distinct materials or spatial domains.

-Relevance: A “discontinuity” where electric or gravitational fields change sharply—one of the most critical regions for anti-gravity or gravity-control designs.
+**Relevance to This Theory:**
+Interfaces represent **zones of field discontinuity**—where electric or gravitational field parameters shift rapidly.
+These are **key control surfaces** in anti-gravity designs, allowing for **field reflection, inversion, or nullification** through engineered transitions.

 ---

-🔹 Definition 27: Polarity
+## 🔹 Definition 27: Polarity

+**Brief Definition:**
-Brief Definition: Difference in electric charge or directional property of space (positive/negative).
+A directional distinction in electric charge (positive/negative) or in space’s electric orientation.

-Relevance: The fundamental cause for directional properties in material-generated electric and gravitational fields.
-In anti-gravity phenomena, “inverse polarity structures” are key.
+**Relevance to This Theory:**
+Polarity defines **directional force structures**.
+In this theory, **gravitational directionality emerges from large-scale polarity alignment**.
+In anti-gravity designs, **reversed or inverted polarity fields** play a decisive role in creating upward lift or neutral zones.

 ---

-🔹 Definition 28: Electrostatic Induction
+## 🔹 Definition 28: Electrostatic Induction

+**Brief Definition:**
-Brief Definition: The phenomenon where electric charges separate within a neutral material due to an external electric field.
+The redistribution of charges within a neutral object due to the presence of an external electric field.

-Relevance: Can induce behaviors corresponding to “apparent mass center shifts,” making it a key concept in the gravity = electricity model.
+**Relevance to This Theory:**
+Electrostatic induction generates **asymmetric charge distributions**, which alter the local electric field and create **temporary gravitational center shifts**.
+This mechanism is used to **model floating, mass shift, and force redirection** in gravity-engineered systems.

 ---

-🔹 Definition 29: Ion
+## 🔹 Definition 29: Ion

+**Brief Definition:**
-Brief Definition: A particle with positive or negative charge formed when an atom or molecule gains or loses electrons.
+An atom or molecule with a net positive or negative charge due to electron loss or gain.

-Relevance: Plays a central role in forming localized electric fields in space, thereby contributing to gravitational responses.
+**Relevance to This Theory:**
+Ions form **localized electric micro-fields** that modulate spatial field tension.
+Their motion and distribution directly affect **gravitational field topology**, enabling ionic materials to be **gravity-active agents** in environmental control systems.

 ---

-🔹 Definition 30: Electric Field Strength
+## 🔹 Definition 30: Electric Field Strength

+**Brief Definition:**
-Brief Definition: Force per unit electric charge.
-Represents the “intensity” of an electric field.
+The force experienced by a unit positive charge in an electric field.

-Relevance: In this theory, gravitational acceleration is redefined as electric field strength, making it the most direct physical quantity involved.
+**Unit:** V/m

+**Relevance to This Theory:**
+Electric field strength is redefined as **equivalent to gravitational acceleration**.
+It is the **core measurable parameter** in this theory’s model of gravity, linking directly to object motion, energy gradient, and control field intensity.